 WHEREAS, at a meeting of the Board of Directors duly called and held on November 4, 2019 a majority of the Directors present voted in favor of adopting these Bylaws for presentation to the members for ratification as set forth herein.

 NOW THEREFORE, the Amended Bylaws of the Association which were adopted in their entirety are hereby revised and updated as follows:

 Section 1.1 Name.
 The name of the Association is Pine Lakes Association of Manufactured Home Owners Inc. (PLAMHO)

 Section 3.1 Qualification.
-Only residents (Homeowners) who are named on the home site rental agreement located within the community shall be eligible for membership in the Association.
-A Homeowner shall become a member of the Association (a “Member”) upon completion of the appropriate membership application form and the payment of the appropriate annual membership fee.
+Only residents (Homeowners) who are named on the home site rental agreement located within the community shall be members of the Association.
 There may be more than one Member per Home Site.
-A Member’s membership shall automatically terminate on the last day of the year in which the Member ceases to be a Homeowner or the Member’s earlier failure to renew the Member’s membership by failing to pay an annual membership fee within thirty (30) days after its due date.
+A member’s membership shall terminate if the Member ceases to be a homeowner.

 Section 3.2 Voting Rights.
 Each Member shall be entitled to one (1) vote on each matter submitted to a vote of the Members.